 It’s hard to examine the tragedy caused by Denver truck accidents.
-There is the communal tragedy, and there is the personal tragedy.
+Our experienced truck accident lawyers in Aurora know that there is the communal tragedy, and there is the personal tragedy.

 By default, the news looks at how many people were killed and how many people were injured.
 Though such criteria for these events downplays the impacts any accident can have on a person and a family, it does highlight how frightening and dangerous the roads in Colorado can be.

 The deadliest Denver truck accident in recent history was the fiery pileup that killed four people and injured six on I-70.

 On April 25, 2019, a semi-truck plowed into a traffic jam near Colorado Mills Parkway at 85 miles per hour.
 The accident entangled 24 cars and four semi-trucks.
 The driver Rogel Lazaro Aguilera-Mederos, 23, was charged with 35 felonies for his role in the collision, including four counts of vehicular homicide.

 Police have stated that there is no evidence of drugs or alcohol in Aguilera-Mederos system at the time of the crash.
 Investigators are attempting to determine if any mechanical problems prevented Aguilera-Mederos from safely stopping the vehicle.

 In October 2019, a mother and her baby boy were killed on their way to visit an aquarium.
 The sedan they were driving collided with a semi-truck on Weld County Road 74.

 According to someone who arrived at the scene immediately after the accident, the truck driver told him that the sedan of 20-year-old Adrianna Lyzette Lopez Varela crossed the center of the road, allegedly making the collision unavoidable.